Link to Claresholm Skating Club

 This 18-hole golf course is a gem!
 The original nine holes in Claresholm were opened in 1978, and the new nine opened in June 2005.
 The back nine is a Les Furber design, with water in play for 12 of 18 holes.
 The rates are reasonable and the scenery is beautiful.
 Be sure to check it out on your way through Claresholm!
 You can visit their new webite HERE.
 A copy of their scorecard is available HERE. **Golf course is open for the season as of Friday, April 4th, 2014.
 Contact the pro shop at (403) 625-3500 if you require more information.

 Opened in the summer of 2008, the spray park is located at the north-east side of Centennial Park Campground and is a great place to be on a hot day!
 Bring a lunch and enjoy the day!
 The park opens at 10am and closes at 7pm from Canada Day to Labour Day.
 Weather permitting, the park may be open earlier in the summer and close later.
-This park became a reality due to lots of hard work by volunteers from the Claresholm Parks Society.
-Spray park will open for the season once the threat of frost has passed.
-Watch for updates!
+This park became a reality due to lots of hard work by volunteers from the Claresholm Parks Society. **JUNE 13th, 2014 – SPRAY PARK IS NOW OPEN 10am – 8pm DAILY!**